Thomas Chatterton Manuscript Project

 Contentious or what!
 Meyerstein accepts 'The Auction, A Poem' (& The Beckford Elegy) as Chatterton's.

-Taylor disagrees, as do other academics.
-Parts were first printed as A Familiar Epistle to a Friend In the February & March 1769 editions of the London Magazine.
+Taylor disagrees.
+Parts of the work were first printed as A Familiar Epistle to a Friend In the February & March 1769 editions of the London Magazine.

 The first full printing of The Auction, A Poem, was by Kerslake in 1770.